pbinkley/microcopying_1940/index.markdown

 the titles are already available, and these can be reproduced on call of the individual scholar at some future time as they may be needed.
-That statement may come as somewhat of a surprise to a few of the members of the conference because few people realize the extent of the Folger holdings in early <span style="page" id="page212">[p.212]</span> English books.
+That statement may come as somewhat of a surprise to a few of the members of the conference because few people realize the extent of the Folger holdings in early <span class="page" id="page212">[p.212]</span> English books.
 According to Dr. Bliss of the Huntington (I say this subject to correction) our collection is more extensive than the Huntington, which means we push Bodley rather closely and they come just after the British Museum.
 So we are not particularly interested in securing microfilms of English